Micro-blogging site Twitter has announced that it is beginning to roll out automated accounts (or bot accounts) labels.

 The company said all developers will be able to use the labels by the end of the year.

-The rollout is kicking off a bit later than the July time frame that was previously promised, as per the report.
+As per the report, the rollout is kicking off a bit later than the July time frame that was previously promised.

 The report mentioned that the micro-blogging site is also working on a label to memorialize people who have died and that label is scheduled to be available this year.